 If you want your customers to understand the content on your website easily, you need to make sure that they understand its structure.
 When sighted readers read this article, they can easily see the main topic and how the information is organized by looking at the different sections marked by the appropriate headings and subheadings.
-They can, at a glance, quickly navigate to the part of the content that they are interested in.
+They can, at a glance, quickly navigate to the part of the content they are interested in.

 3. Images must be descriptive

 Providing alt text to images on your website is beneficial in several ways.
-Alt text allows people with visual impairments to understand what information you are trying to convey through the image.
+Alt text allows people with visual impairments to understand what information you convey through the image.
 It also helps search engine crawlers and improves search engine optimization (SEO).
 In addition, if the image fails to load, visitors will still know what is depicted in the image they should be seeing.

 4. Users must have access to all documents & PDFs

 It’s not only the content of your website that needs to be accessible.
 According to the ADA, any documents that you have made available to the public online such as guides, ebooks, white papers, invoices, statements, research papers, etc., need to be accessible as well.

 Not all documents and PDFs are created the same way.
 If these documents were not created with accessibility in mind, it’s likely not accessible to everyone, particularly those with disabilities.
 This is where document remediation comes in.

 PDF remediation is the process of fixing any accessibility issues that are preventing or making it difficult for individuals with disabilities to read and interacting with PDFs.
 This process includes “tagging” elements in PDFs to help assistive technologies identify them and understand the document’s structure and how it should be read.
 Remediation also means ensuring that the documents can be understood by all, including people with cognitive impairments.